 Financial institutions must file a suspicious activity report (SAR) when there is suspicious activity on a bank account.
 The requirement of reporting activity to the US Treasury began in 1992.
 Bank employees raise alerts for potential money laundering, terrorism funding, criminal activity, and political corruption.

-What Are the Restrictions on a Frozen Bank Account?
+What Are the Restrictions on a Frozen Banking Account?

-If your bank account is frozen, you cannot access your checking or savings account.
-You will not be permitted to withdraw money using a debit card or electronic transfer.
+If your banking account is frozen, you cannot access your checking or savings account.
+According to the FDIC, approximately 81.5% of Americans have a bank account.1 So, bank account freezes is an issue that can potentially affect most of the nation.
+If this happens to you, you will not be permitted to withdraw money using a debit card or electronic transfer.
 You may still be allowed to deposit money into your accounts, but this may not be an ideal option.

 Any money you deposit into a frozen account will become frozen and inaccessible.
 If you receive income through direct deposits, you need to stop those automatic payments, so you have access to your employment wages.